本文へスキップします。

 Q9.
 Is there a film lab in-country?

-There are four film labs where you can get 35mm motion picture film developed in Tokyo.
-However, it is easier to work with them through a Japanese production company or a coordinator if you hire one.
+There are some film labs where you can get 35mm motion picture film developed in Tokyo like followings.
+However, it is easier to work with them through a Japanese production company or coordinator if you hire one.

 TOKYO LABORATORY LTD.